Helperbird/website/src/pages/blog/best-careers-for-people-with-dyslexia.md

 ---
 layout: templates/blog_post.liquid
-title: Best Careers for People with Dyslexia 2021 | Helperbird
+title: Best Careers for People with Dyslexia 2021
 description:
   Around 5 to 15 percent of Americans across all demographics have dyslexia.
 For several years, they have been inappropriately labeled “dumb” or “lazy” because it was a heavily misunderstood